samooth/spacebee/README.md

 Get a key's value.
 Returns `null` if key doesn't exists.

-`seq` is the Hypercore index at which this key was inserted.
+`seq` is the Spacecore index at which this key was inserted.

 #### `await db.del(key, [options])`